 (b) Charts.
-The Pubic Authority for Civil Aviation (PACA) shall, when so specified, ensure the availability of charts in whichever of the following ways is appropriate for a particular chart or single sheet of a chart series.
+The Civil Aviation Authority (CAA) shall, when so specified, ensure the availability of charts in whichever of the following ways is appropriate for a particular chart or single sheet of a chart series.

 Note: The availability of charts includes specified electronic charts.